 Cisco Systems is a tech company increasingly exploring the use of green energy to ramp up its operations and support its power demands.
 It works towards doubling its green energy use by the end of the 2021 fiscal year.

 Cisco Systems’ motive is to prove to the world that green energy plays a critical role in creating a sustainable power use strategy across the entire IT industry.
 Its primary target is to reduce greenhouse gas emissions and embrace a greener business outlook.

 Microsoft qualifies as the greenest technology company in the world.
 This is an attribute given to Microsoft cooperation because it utilizes more than 1.3 billion kWh of green energy on an annual basis.
 Microsoft works day in and out to ascertain its electric power requirements are supported by green energy.

-Sprint’s commitment to reduce greenhouse gas emission by 20% come the year 2017 is the reason it has embraced the use of green power.
-The plan has made Sprint indulge in the use of on-site clean energy to power and facilitate the operations of its energy hungry facilities.
+Sprint’s commitment to reduce greenhouse gas emission by 20% is the reason it has embraced the use of green power.
+The plan has made Sprint indulge in the use of on-site clean energy to power and facilitate the operations of its energy-hungry facilities.

 Sprint has also partnered with clean energy research firms in a bid to seek better ways of investing in clean energy and back-up power within the site.
 The clean energy sources used by Sprint include wind and solar power which has been perfected by the installation of wind turbines and solar panels.

 HP (Hewlett Packard) as one of the world’s top tech companies is as well not left behind when it comes to the exploitation of green energy.
 The enterprise powers about 20% of its technology and services in helping customers around the globe to become more IT efficient by the use of green energy.

 Also, the company has recently come up with a goal of sourcing more than 40% of its cumulative energy consumption from clean energy sources by 2020, and 100% clean energy in the long-term.